-On a hot summer day there is nothing better than a bowl refreshing gazpacho, the famous Spanish chilled tomato soup.
+On a hot summer day there is nothing better than a bowl of refreshing gazpacho soup, the famous Spanish chilled tomato soup.
 Gather up ripe summer tomatoes, cucumbers, herbs and a few other ingredients, chop and puree.
 No cooking involved.

 Gazpacho Ingredients